spharris/spharris.github.io/_posts/2016-02-29-error-messages.md

 ### Time = Money
 It's important to understand that the key non-functional measurement of a successful API is the speed at which a developer can go from zero to a working implementation.
 This is true in a couple of ways.

 First and foremost, this means that your customers (and, subsequently, you) get to revenue more quickly.
-If your error messages help point users in the right direction instead of giving them bad or no information, they'll be able to correct their mistakes and get their software working more quickly.
+If your error messages help point users in the right direction instead of giving them bad or no information, they'll be able to correct their mistakes and get their software working in a more timely fashion.

 Secondly, faster integration times mean fewer chances for people to say, "This is too hard (or expensive).
 Let's just stick with what we were doing before."
 This is especially important in cases where you are taking customers from your competitors.
 As we all know, people have very strong status quo biases; they will naturally look for any reason to avoid changing something that's already "good enough."
 Long, difficult integration periods caused (in part) by unhelpful or confusing are exactly the kinds of things that lead to lost customers.

 Better error messages also mean less spent supporting customers and more time improving your API.
 When we changed our invalid input message to be more informative, we got to reallocate the time spent on investigating and answering simple support tickets to getting actual work done.
-It was an improvement all aorund.
+It was an improvement all around.

 ## Creating Better Error Messages
 Now we know that error messages are an important part of any good API design.
 So, how do you make yours better?
 Two things are key to any kind of error message: